Human dignity isn’t just a concept for adults but one we should teach our kids. They need a robust theology of the imago Dei.

 6. Find moments in pop culture that provide opportunities to talk about human dignity

 Sometimes a scene in a movie, a popular song, or a novel can prompt important conversations about the value of human life.
 These may be positive reinforcements of what Scripture says or they may reveal values inconsistent with Scripture.
 Still, they can allow parents to pause and ask questions, such as: “What does this scene tell us about the way life is sometimes devalued?
 How do you think this character thought about the value of this other character’s life?
 How can the gospel restore this broken situation?”

 Parents have an obligation to teach what Scripture says about the value of human life and about our responsibility before our Creator, both intentionally and by example.
 Teaching our kids this worldview will help equip them to live out the gospel and live as healing agents in a broken world.

 For permission to republish this article, please email Marissa Postell Sullivan.

 Dan is the director of the Land Center for Cultural Engagement at Southwestern Seminary.
-He is the bestselling author of several books, including The Biggest, Best Light.
+He is the bestselling author of several books, including Agents of Grace.